Ewald–Oseen extinction theorem

 In optics, the Ewald–Oseen extinction theorem, sometimes referred to as just the extinction theorem, is a theorem that underlies the common understanding of scattering (as well as refraction, reflection, and diffraction).
 It is named after Paul Peter Ewald and Carl Wilhelm Oseen, who proved the theorem in crystalline and isotropic media, respectively, in 1916 and 1915.
-Originally, the theorem applied to scattering by an isotropic dielectric objects in free space.
+Originally, the theorem applied to scattering by isotropic dielectric objects in free space.
 The scope of the theorem was greatly extended to encompass a wide variety of bianisotropic media.

 Overview

 An important part of optical physics theory is starting with microscopic physics—the behavior of atoms and electrons—and using it to derive the familiar, macroscopic, laws of optics.
 In particular, there is a derivation of how the refractive index works and where it comes from, starting from microscopic physics.
 The Ewald–Oseen extinction theorem is one part of that derivation (as is the Lorentz–Lorenz equation etc.).

 When light traveling in vacuum enters a transparent medium like glass, the light slows down, as described by the index of refraction.
 Although this fact is famous and familiar, it is actually quite strange and surprising when you think about it microscopically.
 After all, according to the superposition principle, the light in the glass is a superposition of: